-Other expenses comprise administrative expenses, management fees payable, corporate expenses and other charges.
+Other expenses comprise administrative expenses, management fees, corporate expenses and other charges.
 Other costs are accounted for as they arise.
-The Company does not have direct employees since they are employed by fellow subsidiaries of Legal & General Group Plc.
+The Company does not have direct employees since they are employed by Legal & General Resources Bermuda Limited ('LGRB').

 O Other income